 However, you may want to consider leaving the clover alone.
 It wasn’t until recently, when herbicides became popular, that clover was considered a weed.
 In fact, lawn seed mixes used to deliberately include clover (such as white Dutch clover) – something that some seed providers are now starting to do again.

 Because clover takes nitrogen out of the air and soil and makes it available to your lawn, it helps the lawn grow healthier and more pest-resistant, and reduces the amount of fertilizer required.
-It also requires less frequent mowing, attracts honeybees and other pollinators (although that may not be a positive if you're allergic to bee stings), and breaks up compacted soil.
-The one drawback is that it doesn’t stand up to heavy foot traffic quite as well as lawn grass.
+It also requires less frequent mowing, attracts honeybees and other pollinators (although that may not be a positive if you’re allergic to bee stings), and breaks up compacted soil.

 So perhaps it’s time to reconsider what a healthy lawn should look like.
 Maybe you’d be happy with a lovely swath of green – with beautiful white clover flowers throughout…